GabrielDinca25/youtube-playlist-downloader/README.md

 -Install Python

--Run "pip install youtube-dl" in cmd
+-Run "pip install youtube-dl" in cmd (the pip command can be found in your Python installation folder under the Scripts directory)

 -Add the ffmpeg folder found in this repo to your PATH environment variable.